YinHK-gameDev/unity-learn/assets/models/Importing model/Avatar.md

 To allow the body parts to be animated in the clip(**Green color**). \
 To exclude the body parts to be animated in the clip(**Red color**).

+You can also toggle Inverse Kinematics__ (IK)__ for hands and feet, which determines whether or not to include IK curves in animation blending.

+#### Transform hierarchy
+If your animation does not use a Humanoid Avatar, or if you want more detailed control over which individual bones are masked, you can select or deselect portions of the Model’s transform hierarchy:

+1. Assign a reference to the Avatar whose transform you would like to mask.
+2. Click the Import Skeleton button.
+The hierarchy of the avatar appears in the inspector.
+3. You can check each bone in the hierarchy to use as your mask